Marjorie Taylor Greene: Personal life

-Greene married Perry Greene in 1995 while in college.
-They have three children.
-Perry Greene announced in September 2022 that he was filing for divorce and that their marriage was "irretrievably broken".
-On December 22, 2022, the divorce was finalized.
-In 2023, Greene began dating Brian Glenn, the director of programming for the Right Side Broadcasting Network.
+Greene married Perry Greene in 1995 while they were in college, and they have three children.
+Perry Greene filed for divorce in September 2022, stating that the marriage was "irretrievably broken"; the divorce was finalized on December 22, 2022.
+In 2023, Greene began dating Brian Glenn, the director of programming for Right Side Broadcasting Network.
+They married in Las Vegas, on July 28, 2026.

 Greene was baptized, raised, and married as a member of the Roman Catholic Church, but stopped attending Catholic Mass in reaction to the child sexual abuse crisis in the church.
 She was rebaptized in 2011 into North Point Community Church, an evangelical megachurch network based in Alpharetta, in a baptism published in an online video.
 She speaks often about her faith and has said that she wants to bring "my faith and my family values to Washington".

-According to ABC affiliate WSB-TV in Atlanta, in May 2021, Greene broke Georgia law by claiming homestead exemptions on two properties.
-One of the properties is an older home, and the other is a property that she purchased in Georgia's 14th congressional district when she ran for office.
-Only one exemption may legally be claimed.
-Greene responded that the issue was "paperwork, which is being taken care of".
+Greene participated in the CrossFit quarterfinals for the 2014, 2015, and 2018 CrossFit Games.

-Greene participated in the CrossFit quarterfinals for the 2014, 2015 and 2018 CrossFit Games.
+ABC affiliate WSB-TV in Atlanta reported in May 2021 that Greene broke Georgia law by claiming homestead exemptions on two properties, when only one may legally be claimed.
+One property was an older home, and the other purchased in Georgia's 14th congressional district when she ran for office; Greene responded that the issue was "paperwork", and would be addressed.

-In November 2023, Greene released a memoir titled MTG.
-The book, published by Winning Team Publishing, details Greene's upbringing, her first campaign for Congress, and her three-year tenure as a United States representative.
+Her memoir MTG, published in November 2023, details Greene's upbringing, her first campaign for Congress, and her three-year tenure as a United States representative.